Canon 2000D vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Nikon D5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 2000D: